edgedb/easy-edgedb/README.md

 ## Reverse links

-Finally, let's look at how to follow links in reverse direction.
-This is extremely convenient and useful once you know how to do it.
+Finally, let's look at how to follow links in reverse direction, one of EdgeDB's most powerful and useful features.
+Learning to use it can take a bit of effort, but it's well worth it.

 We know how to get Count Dracula's `slaves` by name with something like this: